English Grammar Tense for Class 2

 • My brother reads a storybook before bed.

-Tip for Class 2 Students: If you can see it happening now or it happens every day, use present tense.
+Tip for Class 2 Students: If you can see it happening now or it happens every day, use the present tense.
 Common words like “am,” “is,” or “are” often help identify the present tense.

 2. Past Tense: Actions That Happened Before